-- Possible cause: Device is being put into operation for the first time - Remedial action: Enter the user name ("admin") and the password (device serial number) • Possible cause: There is insufficient power available. - Remedial action: Increase the supply voltage.
+- Possible cause: Device is being put into operation for the first time Demodial action: Entor the user name ("admin") and the pageword ( - Remedial action: Enter the user name ("admin") and the password (device serial number) • Possible cause: There is insufficient power available. - Remedial action: Increase the supply voltage.

-Device cannot be operated via SmartBlue Possible cause: Incorrect password optore
+Device cannot be operated via SmartBlue